ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 the name of a particular component, method, type, or Julia function for which you wish to view the documentation.

-**Tip: Don't forget, in order to view the documentation for Wallace, you must first make Wallace available to Julia by calling ``using Wallace``.**

 ::

   help> mutation.bit_flip